 The PolyPeptide Management Committee together with the General Counsel and other internal stakeholders annually conduct a risk assessment and evaluate strategies to address the risks and opportunities identified (e.g., mitigating / managing actions).
 A risk assessment report is then prepared, specifying and assessing the main Group risks in terms of their probability and consequences, and submitted at least once per year to the Audit and Risk Committee.
-In addition, the risk assessment report is presented to the Board of Directors at one of their annually scheduled meetings for a deep-dive focus and discussion on risk assessment report took place at the 30 November 2022 Board meeting.
+In addition, the risk assessment report is presented to the Board of Directors at one of their annually scheduled meetings for a deep-dive focus and discussion on risk assessment and management.
+In 2022, the deep-dive session and approval of the 2022 risk assessment report took place at the 30 November 2022 Board meeting.